 Spare parts and inventory control.
 Set minimum and maximum inventory spare parts and stock levels, so that when the minimum quantity is reached a Purchase Order will automatically be generated and sent to vendors for replenishment.
 Reduces unnecessary costs and downtime.

 Document management control.
 Store and share documents, manuals, pictures, videos and other information into the CMMS centralized system.

 Access from anywhere.
 24/7 access from a computer, Smartphone or mobile device.

 Risks and accidents are reduced.
 Properly maintained assets\equipment reduces the risk of accidents, injuries, and minimizes the loss of work time and disruption in business operations.

 Better control of budgets and expenses.
-With a CMMS you have more control over maintenance budgeting for expenses such as labor, parts and miscellaneous costs for completion of work orders, replacement of equipment at the end of its lifespan.
+With a CMMS you have more control over maintenance budgeting for expenses such as labor, parts and miscellaneous costs for the completion of work orders, and replacement of equipment at the end of its lifespan.

 Increase in customer satisfaction.
 A CMMS gives you a better view and control of your maintenance operations.
 Keeping assets/equipment running at peak performance provides a better customer experience.